WICG/navigation-api/README.md

 With [cross-document](#appendix-types-of-navigations) navigations, accessibility technology will announce the start of the navigation, and its completion.
 But traditionally, same-document navigations (i.e. single-page app navigations) have not been communicated in the same way to accessibility technology.
 This is in part because it is not clear to the browser when a user interaction causes a single-page navigation, because of the app-specific JavaScript that intermediates between such interactions and the eventual call to `history.pushState()`/`history.replaceState()`.
 In particular, it's unclear exactly when the navigation begins and ends: trying to use the URL change as a signal doesn't work, since when applications call `history.pushState()` during the content loading process varies.

-Any navigation that is intercepted and converted into a single-page navigation using `navigateEvent.transitionWhile()` will be communicated to accessibility technology in the same way as a cross-document one.
-Using `transitionWhile()` serves as a opt-in to this new behavior, and the provided promise allows the browser to know how long the navigation takes, and whether or not it succeeds.
+Any navigation that is intercepted and converted into a single-page navigation using `navigateEvent.intercept()` will be communicated to accessibility technology in the same way as a cross-document one.
+Using `intercept()` serves as a opt-in to this new behavior, and the provided promise allows the browser to know how long the navigation takes, and whether or not it succeeds.

 #### Loading spinners and stop buttons

 It is a long-requested feature (see [whatwg/fetch#19](https://github.com/whatwg/fetch/issues/19) and [whatwg/html#330](https://github.com/whatwg/html/issues/330)) to give pages control over the browser's loading indicator, i.e. the one they show while cross-document navigations are ongoing.
-This proposal gives the browsers the tools to do this: they can display the loading indicator while any promise passed to `navigateEvent.transitionWhile()` is settling.
+This proposal gives the browsers the tools to do this: they can display the loading indicator while any promises returned by handlers passed to `navigateEvent.intercept()` are settling.

 Additionally, in modern browsers, the reload button is replaced with a stop button while such loading is taking place.
 This can be done for navigation API-intercepted navigations as well, with the result communicated to the developer using `navigateEvent.signal`.